Introduction

 Currently, eryph comes in one flavor - eryph-zero - which is our standalone version for managing a single Hyper-V host.
 Eryph-zero is free and the source code is available on github ( BSL license ).

-A full description of the installation options can be found in the eryph-zero description.
+A complete description of eryph-zero requirements and installation options can be found in the eryph-zero description.

 Your first catlet

-Catlets are stored in genesets on the eryph genepool (something like the Docker Hub).
-The <Org>/<Geneset>/<Tag>
+Parent catlets are stored in genesets on the eryph genepool (something like the Docker Hub).
+The genesets have a address with following syntax: <Org>/<Geneset>.

 The eryph genepool contains artifacts that can be shared within eryph - these artifacts are called genes.
 Genes of same purpose can be grouped in a geneset.